ValenciaArcega/my-brain/development-course/notes-typescript.md

 ## Typing functions

 > The TS inference DOESNOT make magic
-> function (params:any) any by default so to change to void to ignore return
+> function (params:any) any by default so change to void to ignore return

 ```ts
 function saludar(name: string): void {